riotschoolacc/MSM-Server-Tools/README.md

 ------
 To be able to do any ingame (*after loading screen*) requests you have to go through the Loading Screen requests (for some reason, or else it yields on requests that aren't in the Loading Screen).

-So, you can automatically do it without the hassle of manually typing all 30 request commands by clicking Loading Screen!
+So, you can automatically do it without the hassle of manually typing all the request commands by clicking Loading Screen!
 You are given the option to download all responses into a folder if you want.
 Afterwards, you can do all requests.

 Requests
 ------